EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 ## How to migrate from an existing ECDSA PoS chain to a BLS PoS chain

-This section describes how to use the BLS mode in existing PoS chain.
+This section describes how to use the BLS mode in an existing PoS chain.
-The following steps are required in order to enable BLS in PoS chain.
+The following steps are required in order to enable BLS in the PoS chain.

 1. Stop all nodes
 2. Generate the BLS keys for validators